dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 successively getting smaller the larger the data set.
 {: .prompt-info}

-Let's look into how varying the number of buckets effects query performance.
+Let's look into how varying the number of buckets affects query performance.

 ### Number of Buckets